takacsmark/takacsmark.github.io/_posts/2019-01-14-docker-swarm-tutorial-for-beginners.md

 myvm2
 ```

-If you check visualizer now you'll notice that all 6 replicas are still running on the master node.
+If you check visualizer now, then you'll notice that all 6 replicas are still running on the manager node.
 This is because Docker does not automatically re-distribute containers when a node becomes active after maintenance.
-The newly activated node will receive new tasks, but the old tasks are note re-scheduled automatically.
+The newly activated node will receive new tasks, but the old tasks are not rescheduled automatically.

 Let's redistribute our containers with the following command.